joergen7/cre/README.md

 #### Reduction Relation: The CRE Way

-The reduction relation defined in `[E-red]` sufficiently describes how evaluation in our zero-order logic is accomplished.
+The reduction relation defined in `[E-red]` describes how evaluation in our zero-order logic can be accomplished.
 However, it applies the notion of reduction in-place, thereby reducing one redex at a time in a sequential manner.
-Now the sport is to send the redex to a remote service instead of just reducing it, and to do so with as many redexes as we can find in an expression.
+However, our goal is to send the redex to a remote service instead of just reducing it and to do so with as many redexes as we can find in an expression.

 Accordingly, the first thing to do is to extend the syntax of expressions *e* with the concept of a future.
 Futures provide a way to mark redexes that have already been sent away to be computed.

 ![Syntax: expression second version](priv/logic_syntax_expr2.png)

-Next, it is not enough to housekeep bare expressions.
-We need a way to represent redexes awaiting reduction and also redex-value pairs that we get back in return from the remote reduction service.
+Next, it is not enough to operate bare expressions.
+We need a queue of redexes for which we request evaluation.
+Also, we need a way a queue of redex-value pairs we received in return.

-Accordingly, CRE programs are triples consisting of a queue, a cache, and a control string.
-This convention is reflected in the way we construct the syntax for programs *p*.
-In this example, the queue is a list of redexes awaiting reduction, the cache is a list of redex-value pairs holding the redex and the value associated with it according to the notion of reduction, and the control string is an expression under evaluation.
+Accordingly, a CRE program *p* is a triple consisting of a send-queue, a receive-queue, and a control string expression.
+The send-queue is a list of redexes awaiting reduction, the receive-queue is a list of redex-value pairs holding the redex and its value derived by applying the notion of reduction, and the control string is the expression under evaluation.

 ![Syntax: program](priv/logic_syntax_program.png)

-Now that we have defined the evaluation context, we can express what the notion of reduction n means in the context of a program *p*.
+Now, we need to define a reduction relation on programs instead of expressions.
 The updated reduction relation consists of two rules.
 The first rule defines how redexes are sent to the execution environment.
-This is achieved by enclosing a redex in a future and by enqueueing the redex.
+This is achieved by enclosing a redex in a future and by adding the redex to the send-queue.

 ![E-send](priv/logic_e-send.png)

 `[E-send]`

-Next we need to define how results which have been received via the cache are substituted into the control string:
+Next we need to define how results which have been received are substituted into the control string:

 ![E-recv](priv/logic_e-recv.png)